aamirkhanq/udacity-first-project/README.md

 There is just one class in the `media.py` module called `Movie`.
 - `Movie`
   - **Instance variables**:
-      1. **title**: Stores the title of movie represented by the object.
+   1. `title`: Stores the title of movie represented by the object.
-          2.**storyline**: Stores the storyline of the movie represented by the object.
+   2. `storyline`: Stores the storyline of the movie represented by the object.
-	      3. **poster_image_url**: Stores the URL of the poster of the movie represented by the object.
+   3. `poster_image_url`: Stores the URL of the poster of the movie represented by the object.
-	          4. **trailer_youtube_url**: Stores the YouTube URL of the trailer of the movie represented by the object.
+   4. `trailer_youtube_url`: Stores the YouTube URL of the trailer of the movie represented by the object.
   - **Instance Methods**:
-		        1. show_trailer(): Shows the trailer on YouTube when called.
+   1. `show_trailer()`: Shows the trailer on YouTube when called.
 Takes no arguments.
 It is an object method.